NiklasPeterson/niklaspeterson.com/README.md

 Landing page for Niklas Peterson.

-Niklas Peterson is a designer.
-During my daytime job I design, develop websites & apps.
+My name is Niklas Peterson and I'm a designer.
+I both design and develop websites and apps for iOS/Android.

 ## Badges